-Hungerford was the representative for Virginia’s 9th congressional district and was a Republican.
+Hungerford was the representative for Virginia’s 9th congressional district as a Republican.
 He served from 1815 to 1817.

 He was previously the representative for Virginia’s 9th congressional district as a Republican from 1813 to 1815; and the representative for Virginia’s 8th congressional district as a Republican from 1811 to 1813.